GET IN TOUCH

 GET TAX RELIEF NOW!

-The IRS contribution limits for 2025 increase, updating the amount employees may contribute to workplace retirement plans, which affect 401(k) plans, 403(b) accounts, defined contribution plans, IRAs, and other retirement plans used by millions of workers.
-The changes reflect the requirements of Secure 2.0 and new inflation calculations that apply to the upcoming tax year.
+The IRS contribution limits for 2026 have increased, updating the amount employees may contribute to workplace retirement plans.
+These changes affect 401(k) plans, 403(b) accounts, defined contribution plans, IRAs, and other retirement plans used by millions of workers.
+The adjustments reflect annual cost-of-living calculations under SECURE 2.0 and apply to the current tax year.

-The annual contribution limit for employees participating in 401(k) plans, 403(b) plans, governmental 457 plans, and the Thrift Savings Plan increases to $23,500 in 2025.
-This new deferral limit applies to elective deferrals made through payroll and helps employees reduce income taxed during the calendar year.
+The annual elective deferral limit for employees participating in 401(k) plans, 403(b) plans, governmental 457 plans, and the Thrift Savings Plan increases to $24,500 in 2026, up from $23,500 in 2025.
+This limit applies to elective deferrals made through payroll and helps employees reduce taxable income during the calendar year.

-The annual contribution limit for defined contribution plans increases to $69,000.
-This figure includes employee contributions, employer contributions, Roth contributions, and any additional funds contributed under a qualified plan.
-A compensation limit of 355,000 dollars applies when plan administrators calculate matching or employer contributions for each participant.
+The annual contribution limit for defined contribution plans — covering the combined total of employee contributions, employer contributions, Roth contributions, and any additional qualified plan funds — increases to $72,000 in 2026, up from $70,000 in 2025.
+A compensation limit of $360,000 applies when plan administrators calculate matching or employer contributions for each participant in 2026, up from $350,000 in 2025.

-Workers aged 50 and older may continue to take advantage of the catch-up contribution limit of $7,500 for workplace retirement plans.
-These catch-up contributions allow employees to exceed the annual contribution limit and save more money during the tax year.
+Workers aged 50 and older may take advantage of an increased catch-up contribution limit of $8,000 for 2026 for 401(k), 403(b), governmental 457 plans, and the Thrift Savings Plan, up from $7,500 in 2025.
+These catch-up contributions allow employees to exceed the standard annual contribution limit and save more during the tax year.

 IRA Contributions, Roth IRAs, and Filing Status Adjustments

 Individuals who contribute to both an IRA and a workplace retirement plan must carefully track their annual contributions to ensure compliance with tax regulations.
 Excess deferrals can occur if contributions across different employers exceed the deferral limit.
-Participants should monitor account activity, earned income, and plan rules to ensure that amounts contributed do not exceed the applicable limits for retirement plans.
+Participants should monitor account activity, earned income, and plan rules to ensure contributions do not exceed the applicable limits for their retirement plans.

 Compensation Limit and Elective Deferrals Across Different Employers

-The compensation limit determines the maximum amount that employers can contribute to a participant’s account under a qualified plan.
+The compensation limit determines the maximum amount of pay that employers may consider when calculating contributions to a participant's account under a qualified plan.
 Workers employed by different employers must monitor elective deferrals to prevent excess contributions.
 Plan administrators may guide participants on how contributions are treated, but they cannot provide legal or tax advice.

-Understanding the rules on compensation, earnings, distribution timing, and limits helps prevent issues with total contributions.
+Understanding the rules on compensation, earnings, distribution timing, and contribution limits helps prevent issues with total annual contributions.
 Highly compensated employee classifications may also apply, depending on income and participation levels.

 Impact on Retirement Savings for Employees

-The updated contribution limits provide employees with more opportunities to invest funds in accounts that grow tax-deferred or tax-free, depending on the account type.
-Workers using a workplace retirement plan should adjust elective deferrals early in the calendar year to stay aligned with the new contribution limit.
-Roth contributions, traditional IRA contributions, and other annual contributions should be reviewed to ensure compliance with contribution limits and avoid excess contributions.
+The updated contribution limits give employees additional opportunities to invest in accounts that grow tax-deferred or tax-free, depending on the account type.
+Workers using a workplace retirement plan should adjust their elective deferrals early in the calendar year to align with the new 2026 limits.
+Roth contributions, traditional IRA contributions, and other annual contributions should be reviewed to ensure compliance and to avoid excess contributions.

-Employees eligible for the retirement savings contributions credit, also known as the saver’s credit, may benefit from increased activity in retirement accounts.
-Reviewing income, filing status, and plan documents helps ensure that contributions remain within limits and that participants do not exceed rules that apply to each account.
+Employees eligible for the retirement savings contributions credit (the Saver's Credit) may benefit from reviewing the updated 2026 income thresholds, which have also increased.
+Reviewing income, filing status, and plan documents helps ensure that contributions remain within limits and that participants do not exceed the rules that apply to each account type.

-Workers uncertain about these updates may consult a financial planning professional who can explain general options without attempting to provide legal or tax advice.
-Staying informed about limits, earnings, and plan requirements helps participants contribute the maximum amount and manage funds effectively.
+Workers uncertain about these updates may consult a financial planning professional who can explain general options without providing legal or tax advice.
+Staying informed about limits, earnings, and plan requirements helps participants contribute the maximum allowable amount and manage retirement funds effectively.

 Sources